IsaiahToh/tp/docs/UserGuide.md

 <markdown>
 **Notes about Duplicate Entries:**<br>

-* A new recipient with the **same phone number as an existing recipient** is considered to be a duplicate entry and cannot be added.
+* A new recipient with the **same name and phone number as an existing recipient** is considered to be a duplicate entry and cannot be added.

-* A new recipient with the **same name as an existing recipient** is **not** considered to be a duplicate entry, and can be added.
+* A new recipient with the **same name and different phone number as an existing recipient** is **not** considered to be a duplicate entry, and can be added.
   </markdown>
   </box>
   </markdown>